-If you are not a resident of any common law marriage states, consider moving to one that recognizes common law marriage.
-Texas and Colorado, Iowa, Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, Utah, and the District of Columbia recognize common law marriage.
-Becoming a resident of these jurisdictions differs from one state to another, but living in a state for three months is a good rule of thumb.
-Make sure you get a driver's license from your new state.
+If you are not a resident of any common law marriage states, it may be worth considering a relocation to a jurisdiction that recognizes common law marriage.
+Several states, including Texas, Colorado, Iowa, Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, Utah, and the District of Columbia, acknowledge common law marriage.
+However, the process of becoming a resident in these jurisdictions can vary, so it's crucial to research the specific requirements.
+As a general guideline, establishing residency by living in a state for three months is often a good rule of thumb.
+Additionally, obtaining a driver's license from your new state can serve as further proof of residency.

 Written By: Jacob Scholl